CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 #### Items

-If a character is at an untapped site that indicates that a specific type of item card (gold ring, minor, major, or greater) is “playable,” he may tap during the site phase to bring an item of that type into play.
+If a character is at an untapped site that indicates that a specific type of item card (gold ring, minor, major, or greater) is “playable,” they may tap during the site phase to bring an item of that type into play.
 The item card is placed under the character’s card.
 After an item is played at a site, the site card is tapped.

 A special item states as what sites and under which conditions it is "playable."